uf-mil/mil/readme.md

 # NaviGator Autonomous Surface Vehicle

 This is where all of the project specific code for [NaviGator](http://www.navigatoruf.org) hosted.
-The platform is designed to compete in the bi-anual [Maritime RobotX Challenge](https://www.robotx.org).
+The platform is designed to compete in the bi-annual [Maritime RobotX Challenge](https://www.robotx.org).
 For more information on project specifics, vehicle operation, or contacting the current team lead, please see the [wiki](https://github.com/uf-mil/NaviGator/wiki).

 ![NaviGator ASV](vehicle.jpg)